 What Is Angus Beef?

-There are Black and Red Angus, but the Red Angus is not sponsored by the American Angus Association and is a much rarer breed.
-The Black Angus, or more commonly, Angus, is a black-hided breed without horns (polled).
-The Angus breed has a number of advantages in the quality and production of the meat, and it quickly became popular as breeding stock to reduce problems of over-breeding in other lines of cattle.
+There are Black and Red Angus, but the Red Angus is not recognized by the American Angus Association and is a much rarer breed.
+(In fact, breeders are not permitted to register their Red Angus cattle with the American Angus Association.)
+The Black Angus, or more commonly, Angus, is a black-hided breed without horns (also referred to as polled).
+The Angus breed has a number of advantages in the quality and production of the meat, and it quickly became a favored breeding stock to reduce problems of over-breeding in other lines of cattle.
 Because of this, and the general popularity of Angus by ranchers, it has become the most popular breed in the United States.

 What Does Angus Beef Taste Like?